danakalee/portfolio/README.md

 # School Term 1 Portfolio
-Link to Portfolio:
+Link to Portfolio: https://danakalee.github.io/portfolio/ <br>
-Link to repo:
+Link to repo:https://github.com/danakalee/portfolio <br>
 ### Purpose
 To showcase my understandng of HTML CSS And design theory.<br>
 The portfolio should also express my personaility and professionalism to prospective employers. <br>